Seventh-day Adventists throughout the world celebrate the Sabbath every Saturday (the seventh day of the week).

 The Sabbath is a day to take a break from the concerns of making money or getting ahead in the business world.

 So in preparation for Sabbath, we can try to do many of these things in advance.
 Avoid any unnecessary transactions that can be done before or after Sabbath.

 Prepare food ahead of time

-In Exodus 16:23, God’s people were asked to cook their Sabbath meals on Friday, before the Sabbath.
+In Exodus 16:23, the Israelites were advised to cook their Sabbath meals on Friday, before the Sabbath.

 Preparing the Home for Sabbath

-That means a clean and pleasant home will make it feel restful, encouraging a more focused and peaceful pleasant state of mind.
+A clean and orderly home can certainly make the Sabbath feel more restful.
+Neat spaces help support a more focused, peaceful, and pleasant state of mind.

 That’s why it’s a great idea to schedule some cleaning and tidying time before Sabbath each week.

 - Tidying up the kitchen after preparing the Sabbath meals

 Extra ways to make your home feel more special on the Sabbath are: